Vishwajeet-P-Jadhav/Vishwajeet-P-Jadhav.github.io/_pages/about.md

 ---

 Hi.
-I'm a final year undergraduate student at [Indian Institute of Technology, Roorkee (IIT-R)](https://www.iitr.ac.in/) majoring in electronics and communication engineering.
+I'm a final year undergrad student at [Indian Institute of Technology, Roorkee (IIT-R)](https://www.iitr.ac.in/) majoring in electronics and communication engineering.

 My research interests are analog/mixed signal IC design for high-speed communication as well as biomedical circuits.
 I am an [IUSSTF-Viterbi'25](https://iusstf.org/iusstf-viterbi-program) scholar, and under this program I had interned at [ACME lab](https://acme.usc.edu/) at University of Southern California (USC).
 Under the guidance of Prof. Constantine Sideris, I had worked on designing PCB's and characterizing a neurostimulator IC as well as contributed to a design of a PLL based IC for bio-assay in TSMC-65nm technology node.